openvinotoolkit/model_server/deploy/README.md

 # Kubernetes Deployment

-A helm chart for installing OpenVINO Model Server on Kubernetes cluster is provided.
+A helm chart for installing OpenVINO Model Server in a Kubernetes cluster is provided.
 By default the cluster contains a single instance of the server but the _replicas_ configuration parameter can be set to create a cluster of any size, as described below.
 This guide assumes you already have a functional Kubernetes cluster and helm installed (see below for instructions on installing helm).